openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ### Credential Issuer Identifier

-A Credential Issuer is identified by a HTTPS URL.
+A Credential Issuer is identified by an HTTPS URL.
 The way the wallet discovers the Credential Issuer's URL is out of scope of this specification.

-### Credential Issuer Metadata Retrieval
+### Credential Issuer Metadata Retrieval  {#credential-issuer-wellknown}

-Using the Issuer identifier the Credential Issuer's configuration can be retrieved.
+The Credential Issuer's configuration can be retrieved using the Issuer identifier .

 Credential Issuers publishing Metadata MUST make a JSON document available at the path formed by concatenating the string `/.well-known/openid-credential-issuer` to the Credential Issuer identifier.
-The syntax and semantics of .well-known are defined in [@!RFC5785] and apply to the Credential Issuer identifier value when it contains no path component. `openid-credential-issuer` MUST point to a JSON document compliant with this specification and MUST be returned using the `application/json` content type.
+The syntax and semantics of .well-known are defined in [@!RFC5785] and apply to the Credential Issuer identifier value when it contains no path component.

+`openid-credential-issuer` MUST point to a JSON document compliant with this specification and MUST be returned using the `application/json` content type.

 ### Credential Issuer Metadata Parameters